 At our caregiver support groups the focus is on you, the caregiver.
 Whether you feel like talking or you're more comfortable just listening, we offer a confidential, non-judgmental, friendly atmosphere to meet other caregivers with similar experiences.
-Facilitated sessions are free and open to all caregivers, regardless of age or the health condition of your care recipient.
+Facilitated sessions are free and open to all caregivers, go to this website regardless of age or the health condition of your care recipient.

 "We come together as strangers but leave as family."

 "I really feel these groups are very important to the community.
 They are a vital service that should be supported."

 "These groups are...there to help you through difficult times.
 You realize you are not alone, and that gives you confidence that you are doing your best."